getsentry/eng-pipes/src/webhooks/README.md

 ```

 Additionally, you must compute the HMAC SHA256 hash of the raw payload string computed with the secret key, and attach it to the `Authorization` header.
 EX: `Authorization: <Hash here>`

+TODO: Add the service registry configs to the deployed instance & replace the current dummy json at `@/service-registry/service_registry.json` with the actual service registry json.

 ## Adding a webhook to GoCD event emitter